Milind Ingle

-Milind Ingle is a singer and music director from Pen, Maharashtra, India.
+Milind Ingle is a singer and music director from Nagpur, Maharashtra, India.

 Career

 Milind's songs are mainly in Marathi and Hindi.
-Milind collaborated with poet/lyricist Soumitra (Kishor Kadam)for his album, Gaarva (गारवा) meaning "cool" (as in breeze), in Marathi.
+Milind collaborated with poet/lyricist Saumitra (Kishor Kadam) on his Marathi album, Gaarva (गारवा) meaning "cool" (as in breeze).
 It is a compilation of six songs (plus one reprise) that describe the advent of the monsoon after a scorching summer.
 Each song is preceded by Soumitra's poetry, narrated by the poet himself.

 The market success of Gaarva prompted the music director/singer/lyricist team to create a second one soon after, titled Saanj Gaarva (सांज गारवा), or "the evening breeze".
 The poetry reading precedes each song, this time by noted Marathi actor, Sachin Khedekar.